-At this time staff would like to request that the City Council set a public hearing date of March 4, 2019 to consider the approval of these amendments to Chapters 17, 18, and 19 of the land development code for the accommodation of the Pepin Creek Sub-area.
+At this time staff would like to request that the City Council consider and approve these amendments to Chapters 17, 18, and 19 of the land development code for the accommodation of the Pepin Creek Sub-area.

-Motion to set a public hearing date of March 4, 2019 to consider Ordinance 1574 which amend Chapters 17, 18, and 19 of the Lynden Municipal Code to accommodate the addition of the Pepin Creek Sub-area zoning categories and overlays.
+Motion to approve Ordinance 1574 which amends Chapters 17, 18, and 19 of the Lynden Municipal Code to accommodate the addition of the Pepin Creek Sub-area zoning categories and overlays and authorize the Mayor's signature on the document.